eee555/ms-toollib/evf format (evf标准).md

 12. Fixed length 8 bytes, uint64: Start timestamp, which is the total number of microseconds from January 1, 1970, in Greenwich Mean Time to the moment of the first left button release on a non-flagged cell.
 13. Fixed length 8 bytes, uint64: End timestamp, which is the total number of microseconds from January 1, 1970, in Greenwich Mean Time to the moment when all non-mine cells are opened.
 14. String ending with '\0', encoded in 'utf-8': The original source of the recording, including the software name and version number.
 Possible values include "Arbiter", "0.97 beta", "Viennasweeper", "Meta 3.1.9", etc. Ranking websites need to check the source of the recording.
-15. String ending with '\0', encoded in 'utf-8', only present in transcoded replays: Name of the transcoding software, including the software name and version number.
+15. String ending with '\0', encoded in 'utf-8': only present in transcoded replays: Name of the transcoding software, including the software name and version number.
 Possible values include "Meta 3.1.9", "Meta 3.1.11", "Meta 3.2", etc. If it is empty, it indicates that this recording is directly generated by the software rather than being transcoded.
-16. String ending with '\0', encoded in 'utf-8', only present in transcoded recordings: Possible encoding methods for the user identifier, competition identifier, and unique identifier of the recording.
+16. String ending with '\0', encoded in 'utf-8': only present in transcoded recordings: Possible encoding methods for the user identifier, competition identifier, and unique identifier of the recording.
 Possible values include 'utf-8', 'utf-16', 'utf-16-be', 'utf-16-le', 'gbk', 'gb2312', 'big5','shift-jis', 'cp932', 'latin-1', 'ascii', 'iso-8859-1', etc. An empty value means it is unknown.
-17. Fixed length 2 bytes, uint16: Number of bytes occupied by the user identifier.
-18. String: User identifier (the user wishes the ranking website/software to display this identifier in the most prominent position).
+17. String ending with '\0', encoded in 'utf-8': User identifier (the user wishes the ranking website/software to display this identifier in the most prominent position).
-19. Fixed length 2 bytes, uint16: Number of bytes occupied by the competition identifier.
-20. String: Competition identifier (the user intends to use this recording as a voucher to participate in a certain competition but does not want the ranking website/software to display this identifier).
+18. String ending with '\0', encoded in 'utf-8': Competition identifier (the user intends to use this recording as a voucher to participate in a certain competition but does not want the ranking website/software to display this identifier).
-21. Fixed length 2 bytes, uint16: Number of bytes occupied by the unique identifier.
-22. String: Unique identifier (the user wants to distinguish themselves from other users with the same name, such as nickname, Minesweeper network ID, province, email, online name, motto, but does not want the ranking website or software to display this identifier).
+19. String ending with '\0', encoded in 'utf-8': Unique identifier (the user wants to distinguish themselves from other users with the same name, such as nickname, ranking website ID, province, email, online name, motto, but does not want the ranking website or software to display this identifier).
+20. Fixed length 2 bytes, uint16: Length of UUID.
-23. String ending with '\0', encoded in 'utf-8': UUID related to device information, preferably 32 bit.
+21. Variable length binary data: UUID related to device information, preferably 32 bit.
 Note that developers need to protect user privacy.
-24. Variable length ⌈rows × columns / 8⌉ bytes: 1 represents a mine, 0 represents not a mine.
-The ***i × columns + j*** - th bit represents whether the *i*-th (starting from 0) row and *j*-th (starting from 0) column is a mine.
+22. Variable length ⌈rows × columns / 8⌉ bytes: `1` represents a mine, `0` represents not a mine.
+The `i × columns + j` - th bit represents whether the `i`-th (starting from 0) row and `j`-th (starting from 0) column is a mine.
 For example, for the following 3 row, 4 column board (with * representing mines):
         [[1, 3, *, *],
          [3, *, *, *],
          [*, *, *, *]]
     it is recorded as 00110111 11110000.
-25. Fixed length 2 bytes, uint16: Number of custom metrics.
+23. Fixed length 2 bytes, uint16: Number of custom metrics.
-26. List of custom - metric key names (loop structure):
+24. List of custom - metric key names (loop structure):
     - String ending with '\0', encoded in 'utf-8': Key name.
-27. Event list (loop structure):
+25. Event list (loop structure):
     - Fixed length 1 byte: Event type.
 Events are classified into mouse event, termination event, board event, metric event, and pause event.
 Mouse event encodings: {1: "mv", 2: "lc", 3: "lr", 4: "rc", 5: "rr", 6: "mc", 7: "mr", 8: "pf", 9: "cc", 10: "l", 11: "r", 12: "m"}.
-Termination event encodings: {92: "playing", 93: "win", 94: "fail", 99: "other(error)"}.
+Termination event encodings: {81: "replay", 82: "win", 83: "fail", 99: "error"}.
 Board event encodings: {100: "cell_0", 101: "cell_1", 102: "cell_2", 103: "cell_3", 104: "cell_4", 105: "cell_5", 106: "cell_6", 107: "cell_7", 108: "cell_8", 110: "up", 111: "flag", 114: "cross mine", 115: "blast", 116: "mine", 118: "pressed", 120: "questionmark", 121: "pressed questionmark"}.
 Metric event encodings: {200: "set key number value", 201: "set key string value"}.
 Pause event encoding: {255: "pause"}.
 The rest are reserved (except '\0').
     - Mouse - event structure:
         - Fixed length 1 byte, uint8: Increment of the timestamp, in milliseconds.
 Starting from 0 when the first left - or right click that affects the board occurs, and then it is the difference between the subsequent timestamp and the previous one.
 That is, the timestamp of the first left button release on a non-flagged cell is not necessarily 0, and the timestamp of the last operation is greater than or equal to the actual time used.
         - Fixed length 2 bytes, int16: Change in the distance from the left border (in pixels), which is the value of the subsequent operation minus the previous one.
-The outside board event is recorded as `-32768`.
+The outside board event is recorded as the difference with `columns × cell size`.
         - Fixed length 2 bytes, int16: Change in the distance from the top border (in pixels), which is the value of the subsequent operation minus the previous one.
-The outside board event is recorded as `-32768`.
+The outside board event is recorded as the difference with `rows × cell size`.
     - Game - state event structure:
         - Fixed length 1 byte, uint8: Increment of the timestamp, in milliseconds.
     - Board - state event structure:
         - Fixed length 1 byte, uint8: Increment of the timestamp, in milliseconds.
-        - Fixed length 2 bytes, int16: Change in the distance from the left border (in pixels), which is the value of the subsequent operation minus the previous one.
-The distance of an operation outside the board from the left border is recorded as "columns × cell size".
+        - Fixed length 1 bytes, int16: Change in the distance from the left border (in cells).
+The operation outside the board from the left border is recorded as "columns".
-        - Fixed length 2 bytes, int16: Change in the distance from the top border (in pixels), which is the value of the subsequent operation minus the previous one.
-The distance of an operation outside the board from the top border is recorded as "rows × cell size".
+        - Fixed length 1 bytes, int16: Change in the distance from the top border (in cells).
+The distance operation outside the board from the top border is recorded as "rows".
     - Metric - event structure:
         - Fixed length 1 byte, uint8: Increment of the timestamp, in milliseconds.
         - Fixed length 2 bytes, uint16: Index of the metric (starting from 0) + 10000.